apache/carbondata/docs/quick-start-guide.md

 ## Installing and Configuring CarbonData on Presto

-**NOTE:** **CarbonData tables cannot be created nor loaded from Presto.User need to create CarbonData Table and load data into it either with [Spark](#installing-and-configuring-carbondata-to-run-locally-with-spark-shell) or [SDK](./sdk-guide.md).
+**NOTE:** **CarbonData tables cannot be created nor loaded from Presto.
+User need to create CarbonData Table and load data into it either with [Spark](#installing-and-configuring-carbondata-to-run-locally-with-spark-shell) or [SDK](./sdk-guide.md).
 Once the table is created,it can be queried from Presto.**